Expats looking for a relaxed lifestyle could do a lot worse than living in Italy.

 Towns and cities will offer reasonably good broadband while smaller towns and villages, particularly in rural areas, are still on dial-up and ADSL.

-If good internet is important, use Telecom Italia’s speed connection test.
+If good internet is essential, use Telecom Italia’s speed connection test.
 The company is the largest internet provider in the country.

 Final thoughts on living in Italy